 Then came the war itself, and virtually at once the tenor of air power discussion changed.
 President George Bush remarked 'Gulf lesson one is the value of air power'.
-Numerous other spokesmen - including those from the non-aerospace community - opined that air had been the dominant force in the war.
-As a result, even if there was a debate over whether or not a 'revolution' in military affairs had occurred (my personal opinion is that yes, there was, and one a long-time coming), air power nevertheless had a credibility and an awareness in the minds of decision-makers that it lacked for decades previously.
-A cautionary recent assessment of American air power concludes that it has a deservedly earned 'mystique', noting that 'air power dominated the Persian Gulf War as no other conflict since World War II ....
-In the end airmen were probably correct in their belief that this war marked a departure'.
+Numerous other spokesmen, including those from the non-aerospace community, opined that air had been the dominant force in the war.
+As a result, even if there was a debate over whether or not a 'revolution' in military affairs had occurred (my personal opinion is that yes, there was, and one a long time coming), air power nevertheless had a credibility and an awareness in the minds of decision-makers that it lacked for decades previously.
+A cautionary recent assessment of American air power concludes that it has a deservedly earned 'mystique', noting that 'air power dominated the Persian Gulf War as no other conflict since World War II ...
+In the end airmen were probably correct in their belief that this war marked a departure.
 What does all of this say for the future?
 Is faith in air power a justifiable mystique or a dangerous mistake?

 The easy answer, of course, is that it is situational, and depends upon what one is trying to do and what the circumstances surrounding the use of air power are.
 There is a strong theme of continuity in air power application going back to its very roots.
-We should remember, for example, that the contemporary missions of air forces today are those first promulgated, explored, and then standardised in the first World War - air superiority, bombardment, reconnaissance, maritime operations, to name just a few.
+For example, we should remember that the contemporary missions of air forces today are those first promulgated, explored and then standardised in World War I: air superiority, bombardment, reconnaissance and maritime operations, to name just a few.
 We still fulfil them, and we are likely to do so well into the future.
-Technology has
+Technology has transformed them, has changed their capabilities, but not the basic intent of the missions themselves.
+For example, World War II gave us our first experience with electronic, turbojet, and atomic warfare, and it shaped the nature of the postwar world.
+But the missions remained the same.
+The revolutions and revolutionary techniques since mid-century: the afterburning turbojet/turbofan, the supersonic breakthrough, the liquid-and-solid-fuel rocket, 'avionics', aerial refuelling, the practical helicopter, nuclear weaponry, computers, electronic controls, composite structures and stealth, added ever-increasing capabilities to military and commercial aircraft systems.
+But the missions have remained the same.